emerichunter/emerichunter.github.io/_posts/2018-02-18-Client-Failover.md

 Here is an extract from the `repmgrd.log` file that exibits the failure as it has occured.
 The detection occurs line 2.
 The last three lines match the promotion of the standby.
-Please note that the timestamp shows 21 seconds until the promotion.
+Please note that the timestamp shows 21 seconds until promotion.

 ~~~~